 And we’ve been doing this for quite a while, we’ve been doing it for over two decades at this point.

 Over 1350 happy clients and 3000 plus successful projects, ranging from the Fortune 500 to the mid-market, no doubt you recognize most, if not all of those logos there We solve business problems across, just about every industry, and every functional area, including the office of finance, sales and marketing, manufacturing, operations, HR, and IT.

 Our team is both large enough to address all of your business analytics needs, yet small enough to provide personalized attention.

-If you’re reading some of this and you see what we bring to the table, and you, you think you might be interested in joining the Senturus, his team, we are currently hiring.
+If you’re reading some of this and you see what we bring to the table, and think you might be interested in joining the Senturus, his team, we are currently hiring.

 We have hundreds of free resources on our website, including webinars such as this one.
 We encourage you to visit Senturus.com and head over to the Resources tab at the URL you see there.

-And, we, as you can see here, yeah, there you go, Greg.
-We provide hundreds of free resources on our website.
+And, as you can see we provide hundreds of free resources on our website.